adarshkumarsingh83/java_jse/DOCUMENTS/JAVA9-1-FEATURES-README.md

 adarsh
 ```

-* we can't use undiclared variable inside the method in jshell untill its diclared
+* we can diclared method with undiclared variable but can't use any  method untill its variable is diclared
 ```
 jshell> public void operaton(){
    ...>     System.out.println(var);